🇯🇵 日本語 | 🇺🇸 English

 error: void value not ignored as it ought to be

-Cause: Assigning the "result" of a void-returning function to a variable.
+Cause: You're trying to assign the "result" of a void-returning function to a variable.

 void greet() { printf("Hi\n"); }